yashikagupta-ai/privacy-policy-grader-main/README.md

 [![Tests](https://img.shields.io/badge/Tests-23_Passing-22c55e?style=for-the-badge&logo=pytest)](./tests/)

 ---

-**Please check this is the updated github, https://github.com/yashikagupta-ai/PrivacyPolicy-Grader, here is the live link https://yashikagupta-ai.github.io/PrivacyPolicy-Grader/**
+**Privacy Policy Grader** Please check this is the updated github, https://github.com/yashikagupta-ai/PrivacyPolicy-Grader, here is the live link https://yashikagupta-ai.github.io/PrivacyPolicy-Grader/
-**Privacy Policy Grader** is an AI-powered web application that analyses any company's privacy policy and gives it a transparent, reproducible score from 0–100 — breaking down exactly how well (or how poorly) they handle your data.
+This is an AI-powered web application that analyses any company's privacy policy and gives it a transparent, reproducible score from 0–100 — breaking down exactly how well (or how poorly) they handle your data.

 Paste a URL.
 Get a grade.
 Understand your rights.